 Just like in real life, we can also create our own digital pictures and artwork for a variety of purposes.
 Using Abcya!Paint, and NickJr.
-Paint, students will become digital artists as they create artifacts, using web based painting tools.
+Free Draw, students will become digital artists as they create artifacts, using web-based painting tools.

 This activity will take several class periods.

 - Be exposed to digital art online.

 - Be exposed to two online drawing tools.

 - Be able to have the opportunity to CHOOSE one of the tools demonstrated to create an artifact.

 - Digital art: Digital art is art created with a computer.

 Examine these sites

 Watch the video tutorials for Nick Jr and AbcYa!
 Paint.